 In the second cycle, remove the bowl and sprinkle baking soda on the bottom of your dishwasher.
 To get rid of lingering smells and stains, clean your washing machine with a short cycle.

-Once you wipe the outer door and reinstall your hardware, and you’ll have the pleasure of enjoying a sparkling clean dishwasher.
+Once you wipe the outer door and reinstall your hardware, you’ll have the pleasure of enjoying a sparkling clean dishwasher.

 How to Clean a Vacuum